 - a) constraints on the change in the TCEY can be applied annually or over multiple years at the coastwide or IPHC Regulatory Area level.
-Constraints on the change in TCEY currently considered include a maximum annual change in the TCEY of 15%, a slow-up fast down approach, multi-year mortality limits, and multi-year averages on abundance indices; - b) indices of abundance in Biological Regions or IPHC Regulatory Area (e.g. O32 or All sizes from modelled survey results); - c) a minimum TCEY for an IPHC Regulatory Area; - d) defined shares by Biological Region, Management Zone, or IPHC Regulatory Area;

-- e) maximum coastwide fishing intensity (e.g. SPR equal to 36% or 40%) not to be exceeded when distributing the TCEY; - f) relative harvest rates between Biological Regions or IPHC Regulatory Areas.
+Constraints on the change in TCEY currently considered include a maximum annual change in the TCEY of 15%, a slow-up fast down approach, multi-year mortality limits, and multi-year averages on abundance indices; - b) indices of abundance in Biological Regions or IPHC Regulatory Area (e.g. O32 or All sizes from modelled survey results); - c) a minimum TCEY for an IPHC Regulatory Area; - d) defined shares by Biological Region, Management Zone, or IPHC Regulatory Area; - e) maximum coastwide fishing intensity (e.g. SPR equal to 36% or 40%) not to be exceeded when distributing the TCEY; - f) relative harvest rates between Biological Regions or IPHC Regulatory Areas.

-At MSAB014 and MSAB015, the three steps of a management procedure described above were formalized, and elements specifying candidate management procedures were defined for simulation and subsequent evaluation (Table 5, reproduced from IPHC-2020-MSAB015-R).
+At MSAB014 and MSAB015, elements specifying candidate management procedures were defined for simulation and subsequent evaluation (Table II.1 in Appendix II, reproduced from IPHC-2020-MSAB015-R).